Skip to content

 How might a certification affect salary?

-According to the Skillsoft IT Skills & Salary Report released in 2022, 91% of IT respondents hold at least one certification, with four being the average number of certifications each IT professional holds in the field.
-Around 19% of respondents claim that earning a certification led to a raise.
+According to the Skillsoft IT Skills & Salary Report released in 2023, 88% of information technology respondents hold at least one certification.
+Around 20% of respondents claim that earning a certification led to a raise.

 Salary figures from this report also give insight into which certifications may be the most valuable.
 Here’s how some of the top-paying certifications compare: